|Abbotsford||(604) 625-1150 / email@example.com||Send Inquiry|

 Upon completion of the Dental Assistant Certificate, graduates are eligible to become a candidate for the National Dental Assisting Board examination.
 The exam is a mandatory component for certification and registration with the College of Dental Surgeons of BC, the regulatory body for Certified Dental Assistants.

 Study in a state-of-the-art facility with real-world application.

-The Dental Assistant Certificate is delivered through a combination of in-class with the study of theory, lab-based with the study of practice, and real-world application through clinical placements.
+The Dental Assistant Certificate is delivered through a combination of in-class with the study of theory, lab-based with the study of practice, and real-world application through practicum placements.
 This blend serves to prepare students to move smoothly from understanding ideas, methods, and procedures to being able to use them effectively in working clinical environments.

 The program extends over a 40-week (10-month) period, with 20 hours per week of interactive lecture time plus clinical.
-This is followed by 150 hours of clinical placement in the form of dental assisting practice.
+This is followed by 150 hours of practicum placement in the form of dental assisting practice.
 Students are recommended to commit a minimum of 15-20 hours per week to independent study.

 To become certified as a CDA in BC, graduates of both accredited and non-accredited programs are required to successfully complete the National Dental Assisting Examining Board’s (NDAEB) written exam.
 Students who complete Ashton College’s program must also successfully complete the NDAEB’s Clinical Practice Evaluation (CPE).